kantega/elevation-of-mlsec/README.md

 - There is a digital version published by TNG Technology Consulting GmbH, as a game mode in their Elevation of Privilege game: https://github.com/TNG/elevation-of-privilege.
 - The game can be purchased in print at Agile Stationery: https://agilestationery.com/collections/threat-modeling/products/elevation-of-machine-learning-security-card-game
+- Download the decks and print [the deck](./game/elevation-of-MLsec-cards.pdf) yourself, alternatively hire a printing company using the [print-ready deck](./game/print-ready/elevation-of-MLsec-Cards-71x121mm-June2024-v2-bleeds-edges.pdf).

 ## Audience